Noxsios/cv/cv.typ

 #h2[Projects]

+#link("https://vai.razzle.cloud")[vai] - A simple task runner written in Go.
+Imagine Makefile and GitHub Actions had a baby.

 #link("https://blog.razzle.cloud")[blog.razzle.cloud] - My personal website and blog.
 Built with Zola, hosted by Vercel.

-#link("https://palx-pwa.pages.dev")[palx-pwa.pages.dev] - Given a base color, generate a palette, then render all the shades, as well as provide download buttons for a variety of formats.
+#link("https://palx-pwa.pages.dev")[palx-pwa.pages.dev] - Given a base color, generate a palette, render all the shades, and provide download buttons for a variety of formats.
 Written in Svelte with SvelteKit.

-#link("https://dsn-converter.pages.dev")[dsn-converter.pages.dev] - Offline first mobile friendly progressive web app (PWA) that allows for conversion of European Defense Switched Network (DSN) phone numbers to their commercial equivalent.
+#link("https://dsn-converter.pages.dev")[dsn-converter.pages.dev] - Offline first  web app that allows for conversion of European Defense Switched Network (DSN) phone numbers to their commercial equivalent.
 Written in React with TypeScript.

 #h2[Skills]